HEPA: Vacuum cleaners

-& engineered a substrate that electronically draw material to the substrate & attaching to that substrate, lock into place until washed away.
-Washable reusable filters meet air quality standards, are cost effective, environmentally friendly, no replacement required & little maintenance VS. true HEPA filters are expensive, with regular replacement damaging to the environment and can Harbor contagions which can breed and multiply within the filter substrate.

 A high-quality HEPA filter can trap 99.97% of dust particles that are 0.3 microns in diameter.
 For comparison, a human hair is about 50 to 150 microns in diameter.
 So, a true HEPA filter is effectively trapping particles several hundred times smaller than the width of a human hair.
 Some manufacturers claim filter standards such as "HEPA 4," without explaining the meaning behind them.
 This refers to their Minimum Efficiency Reporting Value (MERV) rating.
 These ratings are used to rate the ability of an air cleaner filter to remove dust from the air as it passes through the filter.
 MERV is a standard used to measure the overall efficiency of a filter.
-The MERV scale ranges from 1 to 16, and measures a filter's ability to remove particles from 10 to 0.3 micrometer in size.
+The MERV scale ranges from 1 to 16, and measures a filter's ability to remove particles from 10 to 0.3 micrometre in size.
 Filters with higher ratings not only remove more particles from the air, but they also remove smaller particles.